Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Separation between weak lensing and galaxy alignments

 By isolating the $C_{++}$ components we throw away the information contained in the other components of the covariance.

 \autoref{fig_clean_ia} shows in detail the attainable significance $\Sigma$ for the intrinsic alignment contribution, both cumulatively and differentially, as a function of multipole moment $\ell$ and for different number of tomographic bins.
 Clearly, intrinsic alignments generate a significant signal in Euclid's survey and the magnitude of the alignments, both for spiral and elliptical galaxies, allows a determination of parameters of the alignment model at percent precision.
 It is also interesting to see that most of the signal is picked up at relatively low multipoles, showing that the assumption of Gaussian random fields can indeed be used.
 The reason for this is that the intrinsic alignment signal only probes the auto-correlation of different bins and thus the shape-noise dominates the high multipole moments, which becomes dominant earlier compared to the $II$ alignments due to their lower amplitude.
 Tomography is a large factor in attaining a high signal to noise ratio and therefore, in investigating intrinsic alignment models, as $\Sigma$ increases from 35 with 2 bins to over 60 with 7 bins.
 These numbers are in agreement with forecasts on alignment amplitudes: As the alignment signal is proportional to $A$ or $D$, the signal to noise-ratio corresponds to the inverse statistical error on these prefactors, such that one should achieve \%-level precision from a measurement yielding $100\sigma$ of statistical significance.
+It is remarkable that this level can be reached even if one considers a combination of cosmological probe and a complex cosmological model \citep{kitching_3d_2014, merkel_parameter_2017}. \autoref{fig_clean_ia} shows in detail the attainable significance $\Sigma$ for the intrinsic alignment contribution, both cumulatively and differentially, as a function of multipole moment $\ell$ and for different number of tomographic bins.
+Clearly, intrinsic alignments generate a significant signal in Euclid's survey and the magnitude of the alignments, both for spiral and elliptical galaxies, allows a determination of parameters of the alignment model at percent precision.
+It is also interesting to see that most of the signal is picked up at relatively low multipoles, showing that the assumption of Gaussian random fields can indeed be used.
+The reason for this is that the $II$-part of intrinsic alignment signal only probes the auto-correlation of different bins (since IA is a small scale effect) and thus the shape-noise dominates the high multipole moments, which becomes dominant earlier compared to the $II$ alignments due to their lower amplitude.
+Tomography is a large factor in attaining a high signal to noise ratio and therefore, in investigating intrinsic alignment models, as $\Sigma$ increases from 35 with 2 bins to over 60 with 7 bins.
+These numbers are in agreement with forecasts for Euclid-like surveys on alignment amplitudes \citep[e.g.][]{tugendhat_angular_2018}: As the alignment signal is proportional to $A$ or $D$, the signal to noise-ratio corresponds to the inverse statistical error on these prefactors, such that one should achieve \%-level precision from a measurement yielding $100\sigma$ of statistical significance.
 It is remarkable that this level can be reached even if one considers a combination of cosmological probe and a complex cosmological model \citep{kitching_3d_2014, merkel_parameter_2017}

 We quantify the difference between the ideal spectra and the one containing wrongly classified galaxies with the average $\bra\Delta\chi^2\ket$ between the two models.
 For that purpose, we identify the $C^{++}_{ij}(\ell)$ contribution from the rotated covariance matrix $C_t(\ell)$ and the corresponding $X^{++}_{ij}(\ell)$ from the rotated covariance matrix $C_f(\ell)$ including shape correlations of wrongly identified galaxies, by setting $\alpha = 3\pi/4$.